 This month is National Adoption Awareness Month!
 Growing your family through adoption is a beautiful thing.
 Adding a child of any age to your family brings so much love.
 We are celebrating adoption today by answering some commonly asked questions about adoption and breastfeeding.

-I’ve had many moms ask me about inducing lactation for an adopted baby so I thought I would answer a few questions here today.
+I’ve had many adoptive parents ask me about inducing lactation for an adopted baby so I thought I would answer a few questions here today.
 Not everyone can or will want to induce lactation, but if you’re interested, we are dispelling a few misconceptions here.

-Another misconception is that moms who have never breastfed before cannot induce lactation.
+Another misconception is that moms who have never breastfed or used a breast pump before cannot induce lactation.
 It is true that mothers who have been pregnant or breastfed before might have more or quicker success in bringing in a full milk supply, but many mothers who have never given birth have fully or partially breastfed their babies.

 Re-lactating is related in that it involves helping your body make milk after a time of not breastfeeding.
 I often get asked on Instagram about re-lactating after not breastfeeding for a few weeks.
 These moms didn’t have enough help and support and would like to start breastfeeding again.
 I love helping with this!
-This usually requires an individual plan but involves lots of skin to skin and increased breast stimulation, similar to the needs of a mother attempting to induce lactation.
+And finding a lactation consultant or talking to your healthcare provider can be very helpful (Lactation link has plenty IBCLCs to choose from).
+This usually requires an individual plan but involves lots of skin to skin and increased breast stimulation (through hand expression, suckling, etc.), similar to the needs of a mother attempting to induce lactation.

 Have you ever re-lactated after not breastfeeding for some time?
 Share in the comments.
 Lots more tutorials and explanations of how to keep a healthy milk supply for any mom in my breastfeeding video classes.